-- For compatible web browser information, please consult the browser support websites for Blackboard or Canvas.
+- For compatible web browser information, please consult the browser support website for Canvas.

-- In case your home computer quits working, have a back-up computer that you can go to such as one at:
+- In case your home computer isn't working, have a back-up computer that you can go to such as one at:

 - the local library

-- a university computer lab such as TWU Open Access Labs
+- a university computer lab such as TWU Labs.

 - a friend or family member’s home

-- If you experience a technology failure and won't be able to turn your assignment in on-time, communicate that to your professor as soon as you can!
+- If you experience a technology failure and won’t be able to turn your assignment in on-time, communicate that to your professor as soon as possible!

 - Back-up your work on an extra jump-drive, CD or external hard drive.

-- If you have problems with Blackboard or Canvas, contact the Technology Service Desk.
+- If you have problems with Canvas or other technical issues, contact the Technology Service Desk.

 - A screenshot is an image of data displayed on the screen of a computer.
 This can be helpful when submitting a service desk ticket.
 Learn more about capturing a screenshot.